sophiahuangg/twitter_coronavirus/README.md

 I will look at your code and visualization to determine your grade.

 Notice that we are not using CI to grade this assignment.
+There's two reasons:

-That's because you can get slightly different numbers depending on some of the design choices you make in your code.
+1. You can get slightly different numbers depending on some of the design choices you make in your code.
     For example, should the term `corona` count tweets that contain `coronavirus` as well as tweets that contain just `corona`?
     These are relatively insignificant decisions.
     I'm more concerned with your ability to write a shell script and use `nohup`, `&`, and other process control tools effectively.